zjr506/zjr506.github.io/_teaching/ICPCSBU.md

 Stony Brook University ACM-ICPC Team
 ======

+Set problems for selection contests and training.

+Gave lectures about algorithms, arranged the schedule of daily training, and analyzed the team's performance.

 One of the creators of [SBU Compprog](https://www3.cs.stonybrook.edu/~compprog/).

 As the best result in SBU history, the 2020 team ranked 3rd in the [2020 Greater New York Regional](https://www3.cs.stonybrook.edu/~compprog/pages/20210413.html), and the 2023 team ranked 19th in the [2023 North American Championship](https://www3.cs.stonybrook.edu/~compprog/pages/nacRes2023.html).